hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-subscriptions.md

 Every time the set of online users changes, you’ll see the latest set on the right side of the GraphiQL IDE.

-## GraphQL Subscriptions with Websocket {#graphql-subscriptions-with-websocket}
+## GraphQL Subscriptions with WebSockets {#graphql-subscriptions-with-websocket}

-// to do
+GraphQL Subscriptions are implemented with WebSockets, which are necessary to maintain an open connection between the server and client.

 ## Replace Query with Subscription {#replace-query-with-subscription}